How do you join different pieces of clay together?

 Forever learning.

-A cup with a handle, a teapot with a spout, a lid with some extra decoration … For many pottery projects, you need to attach two clay components to each other.
-Always a bit nerve-wracking, because there is no guarantee that they will still in one piece when they come out of the kiln.
+A cup with a handle, a teapot with a spout or a lid with extra decoration… As a ceramicist, you often have to join two pieces of clay together.
+This can be a little nerve-wracking because there is no guarantee that they will still form a single piece after their trip to the kiln.

-Luckily there is one technique you can use to minimise that risk: the so-called slip and score’method.
-We explain step by step how it works.
+Fortunately, there is a technique you can use to minimise the risk: the ‘slip and score’ method.
+We will explain how to do this step by step.

-Attaching different pieces of clay together is actually easiest when the clay is still wet.
-But that makes it tricky, because then it’s very easy to accidentally warp your two components.
+Joining different pieces of clay together is easiest when the clay is still wet.
+However, you have to be careful not to deform the two parts accidentally.

 This is why many potters let the clay dry first, until it’s leather-hard.
-An ideal consistency is when the clay no longer warps when you pick it up, but you can still change its shape with some effort.
+The ideal consistency is when the clay no longer deforms when you pick it up, but you can still work with it if you try hard enough.

-The most important part is that both clay components are at the same stage of drying.
-If they’re not, then one component will dry faster than the other component.
-And that often leads to cracks.
+The most important thing is to make sure that both pieces of clay are the same level of dryness.
+Otherwise, one part will dry faster than the other.
+This can easily lead to cracks.

-Decide where exactly you want to attach the two pieces.
-Make sure everything fits together correctly, and then make a small mark in the spots where the components will touch.
+Decide exactly where you want to attach the two parts to each other.
+Check that everything fits correctly, then make a small mark where the parts will meet.

-Make a few parallel scratches in the spots you’ve marked, with a sharp tool or with a serrated rib.
-Repeat this step for both components.
+Make a few parallel scratches on the marks using a sharp instrument or a serrated knife.
+Repeat this step for the other part.

 Scoring oor krassen klei